Download the full article (.PDF)

 As African-Americans seek to join the highest ranks of the corporate community, the pinnacle is serving on the Board of Directors.
 Kudos to Savoy for celebrating those who have the privilege—and the responsibility—of serving in that role.

-Paul Williams is a Partner in Major, Lindsey & Africa's Chicago office.
+Paul Williams is a Partner in Major, Lindsey & Africa's Chicago office and co-leads Allegis Partners' North America CEO & Board Practice.
 Paul focuses on conducting in-house searches, particularly general counsel and other senior level positions.
-He also works with law firm partners and associates who are interested in making lateral moves.